-- read and sign to say that they understand and will fully comply with the school's policies and procedures - read the appropriate parts of Keeping Children Safe in Education (Sept 2021) in accordance with the Governors direction and sign to say that they have read and understood them - identify concerns and inform the DSL as early as possible to prevent concerns from escalating and identify children who may need extra help or who are suffering or are likely to suffer significant harm
+- read and sign to say that they understand and will fully comply with the school's policies and procedures - read the appropriate parts of Keeping Children Safe in Education 2022 in accordance with the Governors direction and sign to say that they have read and understood them - identify concerns and inform the DSL as early as possible to prevent concerns from escalating and identify children who may need extra help or who are suffering or are likely to suffer significant harm

-- ensure there is a culture of listening to children and always considering their thoughts and wishes - recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships - attend annual whole school safeguarding training and other appropriate training identified - provide a safe environment in which children can learn - be aware that they may be asked to support a Social Worker to make decisions about individual children - inform the Head teacher of any safeguarding concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the Head teacher at the earliest opportunity - inform the Head teacher of any behaviour of staff that is deemed as low level concerns (see section on Allegations against staff) - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.
+- ensure there is a culture of listening to children and always considering their thoughts and wishes - recognising the difficulties that some children have in approaching and sharing concerns with adults, putting in place measures to build relationships - attend annual whole school safeguarding training and other appropriate training identified, covering a range of safeguarding topics, agreed by the school. - provide a safe environment in which children can learn - be aware that they may be asked to support a Social Worker to make decisions about individual children - inform the Executive Principal of any safeguarding concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the Executive Principal at the earliest opportunity - inform the Executive Principal of any behaviour of staff that is deemed as low-level concerns (see section on Allegations against staff) - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.